ardowar/game-of-life/README.md

 This project's main use case is to allow users to explore various patterns in Conway's Game of Life.
 From a large selection, users are able to observe various patterns that arise from a known starting configuration and see how the cells automatically change.

+This should prove to be especially useful for experimentation and observation, and serves the purpose as a lab tool on Conway's Game of Life very well.

 This is especially helpful for those interested in computational patterns and being able to directly observe a turing complete cellular automotan.

 ## Demo